Rabita-05/Rabita-05/README.md

 ### 💡 About Me

-- 🔭 I’m currently building **Rabita/Rabitech** — a tech company inspired by a childhood name
+- 🔭 I’m currently building **Rabitech** — a tech company inspired by a childhood name
 - 🧠 Learning how to scale full-stack apps & build clean, maintainable systems
 - 📸 I also dabble in **photography** and love visual storytelling
 - 🛠️ Passionate about **tech-for-good**, clean UI/UX, and open-source collabs